EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 <img src="assets/acquisition-parameters.png"  width="80%">

 Here are descriptions for each acquisition parameter:
-**Number of positions** - Whether you would like to capture footage for only the current position (‘Single’) or all the positions you have recorded (‘Multiple’).
+* **Number of positions**: Whether you would like to capture footage for only the current position (‘Single’) or all the positions you have recorded (‘Multiple’).
-**Number of timepoints** - How many acquisition iterations you would like the system to complete.
+* **Number of timepoints**: How many acquisition iterations you would like the system to complete.
 An iteration consists of capturing footage for the specified positions.
 Setting the acquisition interval allows us to set this process to complete every X minutes, where X would be the acquisition interval
-**Acquisition interval** - How long to wait between each timepoint in minutes.
+* **Acquisition interval**: How long to wait between each timepoint in minutes.
-**Acquisition length** - How long to capture video for each position, at each timepoint.
+* **Acquisition length**: How long to capture video for each position, at each timepoint.
-**Driver and Folder selection** - The full file path to the directory where you would like to save video.
+* **Driver and Folder selection**: The full file path to the directory where you would like to save video.
 This can be selected using the Select button.

 Once you have added in your desired acquisition parameters, you can now start an acquisition using the Start acquisition button!